-A common question is how do council leaders protect themselves from criticism if the investments they choose do not do well?
-Does it mean they have failed to carry out their fiduciary duty or can they be accused of negligence?
+A common question is how do state leaders protect themselves from criticism if the investments they choose do not do well?
+Does it mean they have failed to carry out their fiduciary duty and/or can they be accused of negligence?

-The first consideration is whether the council has an investment policy and did the leaders follow that policy?
-If they did, it would be very difficult to argue they failed to fulfill their fiduciary duty with respect to investments.
-Therefore, ENA Headquarters recommends every council with investment accounts adopt an investment policy.
+The first consideration is did the state council have an investment policy and did the state leaders follow that policy?
+If they did, it would be very difficult to argue that they failed to fulfill their fiduciary duty with respect to investments.
+Therefore ENA National recommends that every state council with investment accounts adopt an investment policy.